mkcp/web-dev-dist-sys/README.md

 The server is available to receive and affect index events from clients regardless of when a tick happens.
 Events are taken in order off of sente's event queue and applied to the server's index.

+## Known Bugs
+Clients can get in some kind of desynchronized state where the server has a UUID for it, but does not accept their inputs or send them broadcasts.
+I need to look deeper into client sessions and sente's `connected-uids`.
 ## Setup

 To run with cider: